anabiman/pygran/README.md

 ## Basic Usage
 ### Running DEM simulation with LIGGGHTS

 PyGran also provides an interface for running DEM simulation with [LIGGGHTS](https://www.cfdem.com/liggghtsr-open-source-discrete-element-method-particle-simulation-code).
-This is achieved by importing the <i>Simulator</i> module as shown in the script below that simulates granular flow in a hopper.
+This is achieved by importing the <i>Simulator</i> module as shown in the script below for simulating granular flow in a hopper.

 <p style="text-align:center;"><img src="images/hopper.png" width="600"></p>